matterhorn-chat/matterhorn/docs/notification-scripts.md

   to finish, which will cause Matterhorn to delay looking at incoming network messages, etc.

+* The notifier behavior changes according to the notifier version specified in the configuration file.

-* Matterhorn will invoke the command with three arguments:
+* Version 1: Matterhorn will invoke the command with three arguments:
   * The mention argument, whose values are:
     * "1" - this value indicates that the user running Matterhorn was mentioned in the message body.